innovationsforlearning/manual-testing-scripts/teachermate-partnerstation_testing_scripts.md

 ## Tests

-### Initial Login Workflow
+### Initial Sync Workflow

 1. Open App - *Expect Splash Screen to load*
 * App Loads - *Expect app to be viewed only in landscape mode*
 * Expect Splash Page Screen to switch to Login Screen*
 * Enter Username into **teacher username** input field: johnteacher
 * Enter Password into **teacher password**: 1234
-* Click *login* button - *Expect Alert indicating successful login and teacher login form to be hidden*
+* Click *Sync* button - *Expect Alert indicating successful Sync*

 ### Wake App Workflow
-1. Follow INITIAL LOGIN WORKFLOW
+1. Follow INITIAL SYNC WORKFLOW
 * Tap iPad *Home button* - *Expect to see iPad Home Screen*
-* Open App - *Expect to see Login Screen with teacher login form hidden*
+* Open App - *Expect to see Login Screen *

 ### Open App after Successful Login Workflow
-1. Follow INITIAL LOGIN WORKFLOW
+1. Follow INITIAL SYNC WORKFLOW
 * Double tap *iPad Home button* - *Expect to see the iOS 7 Multi-tasking view*
 * Swipe up on the PartnerStation screenshot - *Expect to see PartnerStation icon removed from the multi-tasking view*
 * Tap *iPad Home button* - *Expect to see iPad Home Screen*
-* Open PartnerStation - *Expect to see Login Screen with teacher login form populated with username: johnteacher, password: ****
+* Open PartnerStation - *Expect to see Login Screen with teacher sync form populated with username: johnteacher, password: ****
-* Click *login* button - *Expect Alert indicating successful login and teacher login form to be hidden*
+* Click *Sync* button - *Expect Alert indicating successful sync*

 ### Stage I Card Reader Login Workflow

-1. Follow the LOGIN WORKFLOW
+1. Follow the INITIAL SYNC WORKFLOW
 * Click on **Card Listener** option - *Expect to see a drop down menu of student names (Jill Green-I, Mary Brown-II, etc)*
 * Click on *Mary Brown-II* - *Expect to see the student name displayed*
 * Click on **Card Reader** option - *Expect to see a drop down menu of student names (Jill Green-I, Mary Brown-II, etc)*